 American Students.
-American students take three electives during the academic year.
-Each student may decide to take two in the Fall or two in the Spring term, and then one in the opposite term.
+American students take two electives during the academic year.
+Each student will take one elective course in the Fall and one in the Spring term.
 The elective's program:

 - Provides deeper, more comprehensive analyses of themes and issues raised in the core curriculum; - Takes advantage of faculty expertise in areas not covered or only briefly discussed in the core curriculum; and - Offers experimental vehicles through which issues can be examined with a small group of interested students.